Mimeo/SendWithUs.Client/README.md

 var response = await client.SendAsync(request);
 ```

+#### Typed Request Data

+The type of the `Data` property on SendRequest is plain old object.
+If you want a strongly-typed Data property, use
+SendRequest<TData> in lieu of SendRequest.
+This is merely a developer convenience.
+SendRequest<TData> shadows the
+Data property of SendRequest and casts it to the specified type.

 ### Batching

 To make a batch request, pass a collection of request objects to `SendWithUsClient.BatchAsync`.
 (Note that the only type